khand5/architecture-reviews/README.md

 ## Project Notes:

 Disclaimer: This project uses the React framework to render all components.
 I apologize for including dynamic rendering in this part of the assignment.
-The Professor assured us in the beginning that we were allowed to use other libraries so I just went ahead and wrote the entire App in JSX.
+The Professor assured us in the beginning that we were allowed to use other libraries so I just went ahead and wrote the entire App in JSX using JavaScript to dynamically render HTML & CSS at runtime.
+Aside from compiling/rendering, I do not use JavaScript for any other purpose.

+HTML5/CSS Validator: Again, due to React's dynamically rendered components, the validators do not pick up any of the markup as this is placed within the document at runtime with JavaScript.

+Lastly, there is an "Unhandled Rejection (SecurityError)" error that is thrown.
+I am not sure what's causing it, I hope to have this removed by submission 2.
+For now, please ignore that warning.

-I wasn't able to get nginx to port forward to the main html page for some reason, I am looking into this issue, hopefully, I will have this resolved for submission 2.
+\*\*Note: I wasn't able to get a student account with Amazon for some reason, I am looking to find an alternative service for submission 2.
+Thank you for your patience.

+All front-end components are located in `src/components`

 Some other notes:

+1. I followed ESLint coding style.
-1. JavaScript was used to implement the dropdown functionality in search form.
+2. A minimum amount of JavaScript was used to implement the dropdown functionality in search form.
-2. BONUS: I implemented @media queries for reactive design.
+3. BONUS: I implemented @media queries for reactive design.

 ## How to start the client.